jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 Example: <code style="background: #FC88; border: 1px solid #FC0; border-radius: 2px; padding: 0 4px;">F8 B7 E2 04 0C 19</code>

-The next 48 bits of the Ethernet *frame* is the address of the transmitting host.
+The next 48 bits of the frame is the address of the transmitting host.
 Unlike the destination address, this should always be an individual address.

 ### Length/Type (Clause 3.2.6)

 Example: <code style="background: #FE48; border: 1px solid #FD0; border-radius: 2px; padding: 0 4px;">08 06</code>

-The next 16 bits of the Ethernet *frame* can be interpreted as either the length or the type of the frame.
+The next 16 bits of the frame can be interpreted as either the length or the type of the frame.
 This is sent most significant byte first (although the bit ordering within each byte is still little endian).

 1. When 1500 or less (`0x05DC`), it is to be interpreted as the number of bytes in the Client Data field, excluding any padding.